mna/agora/doc/wiki/agora-vs-go.md

 * There is a ternary `condition ? iftrue : iffalse` operator.

-* A function may receive an arbitrary number of arguments, maybe exceeding the number of expected arguments declared in its signature.
-All formal arguments passed to a function are always available using the reserved `args` identifier, which is an array-like object, with keys ranging from 0 to the number of arguments received minus one.
+* A function may receive an arbitrary number of arguments, maybe exceeding the number of expected (formal) arguments declared in its signature.
+All actual arguments passed to a function are always available using the reserved `args` identifier, which is an array-like object, with keys ranging from 0 to the number of arguments received minus one.
 Also, since the top-level function cannot declare expected arguments, this is the only way to retrieve arguments passed to the module.

 * Unlike Go, `import` is a built-in function, not a keyword that must appear at the top of the package.
 So it can be called wherever makes most sense, since this can be a costly operation (loading from a file, compiling, executing).
 As mentioned previously, it returns the value returned by the module and must be stored in a variable (there is no implicit "variable" derived from the import path).